 What is the GoPro Hero 7 Black?

-We described that camera as “the best action cam you can buy today” and the fundamentals here remain the same.
-The Hero 7 Black is a pocketable, waterproof 4K camera with class-leading electronic image stabilisation and a huge range of mounting accessories.
+The GoPro Hero 7 Black is a pocketable, waterproof 4K camera with class-leading electronic image stabilisation and a huge range of mounting accessories.

-The Hero 7 Black will look very familiar to anyone who’s used the last two flagship Hero models – perhaps too familiar, if you were hoping for a redesign.
+The Hero 7 Black will look very familiar to anyone who’s used the previous two flagship Hero models – perhaps too familiar, if you were hoping for a redesign.

 Still, at least GoPro has changed the colour this time, from the traditional grey to black for this flagship model.
 The only other major hardware change is a redesigned microphone membrane, which GoPro’s tweaked to improve overall sound quality (more on that later) and reduce vibration sounds from bone-shaking moments like mountain biking.